The Scottish International Airshow

 The former 'Scottish Airshow' retains the newer 'Scottish International Airshow' title and two-day format for 2018.
 There will be no evening display this year, although after-dusk flying is due to return in 2020.

-This year there will be two full days of flying along Ayr seafront on the Saturday and Sunday, featuring the best from the UK, including the Red Arrows, the Lancaster and the noisy Typhoon as well as the superb F/A-18 from the Swiss Air Force: and plenty more, yet to be revealed.
+This year there will be two full days of flying along Ayr seafront on the Saturday and Sunday, featuring the best from the UK, including the Red Arrows, the Lancaster and the noisy Typhoon as well as the superb F/A-18 from the Swiss Air Force: and plenty more, as listed in the table.

 On the ground expect a funfair; Science, Technology, Engineering and Maths ('STEM') Pavilion; unobstructed comfort seating (chargeable), enthusiast areas, military villages, marketplace and other attractions both here and in Ayr town.